AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Multiple Document Interface
 ***************************

-All windows (whether editors or views) that are part of the GPS environment are under control of what is commonly called a multiple document interface (MDI for short).
+All windows (whether editors or views) that are part of the GNAT Studio environment are under control of what is commonly called a multiple document interface (MDI for short).
 This is a common paradigm where related windows are put into a larger window which is itself under control of the system or the windows manager.

 By default, no matter how many editors and views you opened, your system still sees only one window (on Windows systems, the task bar shows only one icon).
-You can organize the GPS windows in whatever way you want, all inside the GPS main window.
-This section describes the capabilities GPS provides to help you do this.
+You can organize the GNAT Studio windows in whatever way you want, all inside the GNAT Studio main window.
+This section describes the capabilities GNAT Studio provides to help you do this.

 Window layout
 =============

-The GPS main window is organized into various areas.
+The GNAT Studio main window is organized into various areas.
 The most important distinction is between the central area (which usually occupies the most space) and the side areas (which include the top and bottom areas).
-Some windows in the GPS area are restricted to either the central or the side areas.
+Some windows in the GNAT Studio area are restricted to either the central or the side areas.
 You can split each area into smaller areas, as described below.
 Each area can contain any number of windows, organized into notebooks with tabs, possibly displaying names.
 Right-clicking on a tab displays a